Abdelmajid Dolmy: Transfer to CO Casablanca

 In the summer of 1987, Dolmy was transferred to Olympique de Casablanca.
 Fouad Filali, president of the COC at the time, also president of the ONA, had to pay the sum of 400,000 dirhams, a record transfer at the time.
 Paradoxically, during his three-year spell in his new club, Raja won their first Botola title after 39 years and the 1989 African Cup of Clubs beating MC Oran in the final.

 Return to Raja and retirement

-In June 1990, it was announced that Dolmy was returning to Raja CA. This comeback is warmly acclaimed by the supporters who see one of the best players in the club's history wearing the green and white jersey for one last season.
+In June 1990, it was announced that Dolmy was returning to Raja CA. He came back to much excitement from fans.

 In the 1990–91 season at Stade Mohammed V, he scored his last goal from the penalty spot against the US Sidi Kacem before the Ghanaian Koffi scored a brace (3–0).

 In the summer of 1991, after a prolific career of nearly 750 matches played during 20 seasons, Dolmy retired from football at the age of 38.

 On 15 October 1992, before Raja's match against FUS (1–0 win, goal of Mohamed Oustad), UNESCO awarded Dolmy the Fair play prize, to reward a “player whose exemplary morality and courtesy make him unanimously considered by his partners or opponents as a football ambassador”.
 Dolmy has played more than 750 matches without getting a red card.